Lindau: Genealogy

 Lindau is believed to be the origin of the Lindauer surname of Germany, Switzerland, Alsace-Lorraine, Austria and the Czech Republic.
 A Jewish family bearing this name is said to have descended from Suskind of Lindau, who was among those killed during the pogrom of 1430.

-Lindauer is also the name of a famous wine brand from New Zealand, however there is no established relationship between Lindau and the wine, which is named after painter Gottfried Lindauer.
+Lindauer is also the name of a famous wine brand from New Zealand.
+However, there is no established relationship between Lindau and the wine, which is named after painter Gottfried Lindauer.

 Gastronomy

-Lindau produces a number of local wines and beverages, there are a number of localities that produce wines (Rädlewirtschaften) from local vineyards and Schnapps made by local farmers.
+Lindau produces a number of local wines and beverages.
+There are a number of localities that produce wines (Rädlewirtschaften) from local vineyards and Schnapps made by local farmers.

 Climate

 Lindau is located in a temperate climatic zone (experiencing four distinct seasons) with mountain surroundings and the freshwater lake.
 Winters can be cold, with temperatures reaching as low as −20 °C on occasion.
-In some exceptional cases, winters can be so severely cold that major parts of the lake freeze, making crossing of the lake by car possible, however this is a once in 50 to 100 year event.
+In some exceptional cases, winters can be so severely cold that major parts of the lake freeze, making crossing of the lake by car possible, however this is a once in 50- to 100-year event.
 Summers are normally warm to hot and usually humid due to the surrounding lake.

-Heavy storms, rain showers and thunderstorms are common in summer and heavy winds up to 8 on the Beaufort scale are possible.
-Usually the lake is calm; however, there is a warning light system for boats to indicate if heavy storms are forecast.
+Heavy storms, rain showers, and thunderstorms are common in summer and heavy winds up to 8 on the Beaufort scale are possible.
+Usually, the lake is calm; however, there is a warning-light system for boats to indicate if heavy storms are forecast.
 Due to the surrounding mountains, snow is always in sight and a good indicator of weather.
-Lake Constance is located at roughly 400m above sea level.
+Lake Constance is located at roughly 400m meters above sea level.